-The InterValley Project (IVP) is the New England organizing network of eight regional organizations, rooted in congregations and labor, housing, community and small business organizations, organizing for social and economic justice for their communities.
+The InterValley Project (IVP) is the New England organizing network of seven regional organizations, rooted in congregations and labor, housing, community and small business organizations, organizing for social and economic justice for their communities.

 The IVP Model of Organizing